 The beach is a primo resort for Crete tourist with a villa and hotels near it.
 The golden sands, sunny days, clean waters, the readily available bamboo umbrellas and sunbeds for rent, not forgetting the Matala beach festival held every June will definitely make your visit worthwhile.

 Park your snorkeling gear, be ready to have a magnificent swimming experience also and to enjoy its cove groove.
 You can also explore neighboring beaches and the Agiofarago gorge as well as shop for herbs, organic wine and great seafood at the Kokkinos Pirgos, Komos, andRed sand beaches.

 Agiofarago beach (Heraklion, Crete)

-80km south of Heraklion, Agiofarago beach combines hiking and a dreamy beach.
-To access it first you have to walk cross the gorge for not more than 30-40 minutes.
+It is found in Heraklion, 80km to the south at the end of the homonymous gorge.
+To access it first you have to walk across the gorge for not more than 30-40 minutes.

 Glyka Nera (Chania, Crete)

 Glyka Nera means “sweet water” and is called like this because of the fresh water that gushes from the pebbles.
 The beach is one of the most beautiful in Crete, with deep blue waters, and it is located 75km south of Chania.